sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Ask the pay in the interview.
 There is no reason not too.
 If they don't want to give it up, I'd recommend you don't take an offer.

-Don't believe 'competitive pay', that can range from $25/hr - $45/hr.
+Don't believe '*competitive pay*', that can range from $25/hr - $45/hr.

 ### Relocation
 Ask if they offer any help in terms of relocation.